Marietta Stow: Probate law reform

 Eight years into their marriage, Stow's husband died on August 11, 1874, at the age of 48.
 Stow was in Europe at the time of his death and the courts denied her inheritance of $200,000.
 This sparked her advocacy for probate law reform, which was an area that experienced extensive gender inequality at the time.
 In regards to probate law, Stow proposed a bill to the legislature of California in 1876 stating that the widow of a spouse would be granted control over their property and putting their affairs in order.
-Stow also met with attorney Belva Lockwood in Washington, D.C., and together they came up with a bill to reform federal marital property and estate laws; they brought it to the House of Representatives in 1879, but it was brushed aside.
+Stow also met with attorney Belva Ann Lockwood in Washington, D.C., and together they came up with a bill to reform federal marital property and estate laws; they brought it to the House of Representatives in 1879, but it was brushed aside.

 Stow wrote a book called Probate Confiscation about her belief that women's rights and roles in society involved more than just their positions as wives.
 In 1879, Stow gave speeches to other women about probate law injustices while writing her book on the side.
 When the book was finally published, she earned close to one thousand dollars as a result of selling approximately four hundred copies and she promised this money would go towards a college for women.